-6 For oil-filled operational equipment: Document in the table above if alternative measures to secondary containment {as described in §112.7(k)} are implemented at the facility.
+&lt;sup>c For oil-filled operational equipment: Document in the table above if alternative measures to secondary containment (as described in §112.7(k)) are implemented at the facility.

-3. Inspections, testing, recordkeeping and Personnel training {§§112.7(e) & (f), 112.8(c)(6), 112.12(c)(6)}:
+3. Inspections, Testing, Recordkeeping and Personnel Training (§§112.7(e) and (f), 112.8(c)(6) and (d)(4), 112.9(c)(3), 112.12(c)(6) and (d)(4)):

-Table G-5 Inspections, Testing, Record keeping and Personnel Training An inspection and testing program is implemented for all aboveground storage containers and piping at this facility. {§§112.8(c)(6) & 112.12(c)(6)} piping at this facility. {\\$\\$112.8(c)(6) & 112.12(c)(6)} The following is a description of the inspection and testing program (e.g., reference to industry st utilized, scope, frequency, method of inspection or test, and person conducting the inspection) aboveground storage containers and piping at the facility: Inspections, tests, and records are conducted in accordance with written procedures developed for the facility.
-Records of inspections and tests kept under usual and customary business practices will suffice for purpose of the paragraph. {§112.7(e)} A record of the inspections and tests are kept at the facility with the SPCC Plan for a period of three years. {§112.7(e)} [See Inspection Log and Schedule in Attachment 3.1] Inspections and tests are signed by the appropriate supervisor or inspector. {§112.7(e)} Personnel training and Discharge Prevention Procedures {§112.7(f)} Oil-handling personnel are trained in the operation and maintenance of equipment to prevent discharges; discharge procedure protocols; applicable pollution control laws, rules and regulations; general facility operations; and the contents of the facility SPCC Plan. {§112.7(f)} A person who reports to facility management is designated and accountable for discharge prevention. {§112.7(f)}: Name: Title: Discharge prevention briefings are conducted for oil-handling personnel annually to assure adequate understanding of the SPCC Plan for that facility.
-Such briefings highlight and describe past reportable discharges or failures, malfunctioning components, and any recently developed precautionary measures. {§112.7(f)} [See Oil-Handling Personnel Training and Briefing Log in Attachment 3.4]
+(a)(4), 112.3(c)(5), 112.12(c)(6) and (a)(4)).
+Table G-5 Inspections, Testing, Recordkeeping and Personnel Training An inspection and/or testing program is implemented for all aboveground bulk storage containers and piping at this facility. [§§112.8(c)(6) and (d)(4), 112.9(c)(3), 112.12(c)(6) and (d)(4)] The following is a description of the inspection and/or testing program (e.g. reference to industry standard utilized scope, frequency, method of inspection or test, and person conducting the inspection) for all aboveground bulk scontainers and piping at this facility: Inspections: All tanks are inspected monthly for signs of deterioration, discharges or accumulation of oil.
+Record Keeping: All records will be kept on the premises for a period of five years.
+This plan will be reviewed every five years to evaluate and include any improved or more effective prevention or control technologies.
+5 Personnel Training: Personnel who follow verbal procedures set forth by management, read this plan and are familiar with its contents.
+These policies are discussed periodica with all pertinent employees and they are aware of its contents and storage location.
+Personnel have been trained in the proper handling of regulated substances.
+A record of training will be documented in attachment 3.4. ally Inspections, tests, and records are conducted in accordance with written procedures developed for the facility.
+Records of inspections and tests kept under usual and customary business practices will suffice for purposes of this paragraph. [§112.7(e)] $\boxtimes$ A record of the inspections and tests are kept at the facility or with the SPCC Plan for a period of three years. [§112.7(e)] [See Inspection Log and Schedule in Attachment 3.1] $\boxtimes$ Inspections and tests are signed by the appropriate supervisor or inspector. [§112.7(e)] $\boxtimes$ Personnel, training, and discharge prevention procedures [§112.7(f)] Oil-handling personnel are trained in the operation and maintenance of equipment to prevent discharges; discharge procedure protocols; applicable pollution control laws, rules, and regulations; general facility operations; and, the contents of the facility SPCC Plan. [§112.7(f)] A person who reports to facility management is designated and accountable for discharge prevention. [§112.7(f)] $\boxtimes$ Name/Title: William Port, William English Discharge prevention briefings are conducted for oil-handling personnel annually to assure adequate understanding of the SPCC Plan for that facility.
+Such briefings highlight and describe past reportable discharges or failures, malfunctioning components, and any recently developed precautionary measures. [§112.7(f)] $\boxtimes$

+[See Oil-handling Personnel Training and Briefing Log in Attachment 3.4]

-4. Security (excluding oil production facilities) {§112.7(g)}:
+4. Security (excluding oil production facilities) §112.7(g):